Preeti-sahani/LGMVIP-DataScience/README.md

 **Type: Intermediate Level Task**

+**Task 04: Exploratory Data Analysis on Dataset - Terrorism

+Perform ‘Exploratory Data Analysis’ on dataset ‘Global Terrorism’ As a security/defense analyst, try to find out the hot zone of terrorism.
+What all security issues and insights you can derive by EDA?

 **Task 05: Prediction using Decision Tree Algorithm**

 Create the Decision Tree classifier and visualize it graphically.